 Using Lighter Fluid:

 Another easy way to start a charcoal fire is to use lighter fluid.
 The steps for this are as simple as putting your charcoal in a pile in the built in charcoal grill and pouring lighter fluid on top of them.
-However, it is crucial to be extremely careful when working with lighter fluid as it is highly flammable and can cause a tremendous amount of damage if precautions are not taken.
+However, it is crucial to be extremely careful when working with lighter fluid as it is highly flammable and can cause tremendous damage if precautions are not taken.

 Maintaining the charcoal fire: